 Unemployment doesn’t carry the same stigma it did in the past.
 People are quite often unemployed for reasons other than poor performance.
 Additionally, some individuals take longer to sort out their job search objectives while others decide to take some time off between jobs to regroup.
 However, if the person has been unemployed for an extended period of time, say, longer than six months, and has been actively involved in his job search, this could be a sign there is something amiss.
 This is a signal to probe more deeply particularly when taking up references.

 How do I get one of my key employee’s buy-in on a potential hire if that person has no experience interviewing?

-This issue can be overcome by having all your Managers and Supervisors enroll in the TGS Employee Engagement Certification Course.
-They can parlay that education and exposure into using the HR Power Centre recruitment tools and direction much more effectively.
-And, they receive the added benefit of better understanding how to implement the key drivers of employee engagement, one of the most important being “hiring Right the First Time”.
+This issue can be overcome by having all your Managers and Supervisors review the Recruitment module in detail.
+They can parlay that education and exposure into using the recruitment tools and direction much more effectively.
+Specifically understanding what behavior interviewing is and sharing your candidate assessment are key.

 There is no valid reason for not thoroughly checking references.
 How the reference check is handled is very important.
 You must be well prepared and follow a structured format.
 See our Forms listing in the Reference Checking Section for a selection of forms you can use.

 How long should it take to do a proper reference check?